 When it comes to needing to move because you can no longer afford the rent, honesty is the best policy.
 So be upfront with your landlord or apartment complex manager about what is going on in your life that is prompting you to move to a less expensive place.

-Remember, the landlord has financial obligations related to your rental space too such as a mortgage, insurance, and maintenance and depends on your rent.
+Remember, the landlord has financial obligations related to your rental space too such as a mortgage, insurance, and maintenance.
+They depend on your rent to take care of those expenses.
 So he or she wants a tenant who can afford to pay on time.

 If you offer a valid reason why you can’t afford the apartment – losing your job, for example – the landlord may let you out of the lease with no (or a reduced) penalty.